Incorporation process

 Societe anonyme (S.A.)

-Pursuant to Greek Law, the incorporation of a societe anonyme is completed through a simplified procedure, which is called the "one-stop service."
+Pursuant to Greek Law, the incorporation of a societe anonyme is completed through a simplified procedure performed through “One Stop Shop online platform (“e-OSS”)”.

-Established and amended by a notarial deed of notary public or a private document, which is under control of the General Commercial Registry Services.
-The LTD is incorporated through the "one stop shop" authorities, as defined by law.
+The L.L.C. is established by a notarial deed of notary public, a private document, which is under control of the General Commercial Registry Services, or through the e-OSS online platform, as defined by law.
+The Articles of Association of the L.L.C. is amended by a notarial deed of notary public.

 Private company (P.C.)

-Incorporated through the "one stop shop" authorities, as defined by law.
-The PC is established and amended by a simple private document, which is under control of the General Commercial Registry Services.
+Incorporated through the e-OSS, as defined by law.
+The PC is also established and amended by a simple private document, which is under control of the General Commercial Registry Services.

 Hong Kong, SAR